Tétouan: Economy and infrastructure

 The economy of the city is based mainly on tourism and commerce.
 Other sectors of income include fishing and agriculture.
 Tétouan's civil airport Sania Ramel Airport, which became an international airport that operates flights to western Europe, is operated by the Moroccan Airports Authority and is located 6 km (4 mi) to the east.

 The Ceuta-Tetuán railway line (es) was the first Spanish international railway line that would unite the cities of Ceuta and Tétouan.
 It was inaugurated on March 17, 1918, by Carlos de Borbón and Khalifa Mohammed Mehedi Uld Ben Ismael.
 The line is no longer in use.
-Tétouan is linked to Tangier, Larache, Chefchaouen, Bab Sebta (border with Ceuta), and Al Hoceima via modern national motorways.
+Tétouan is linked to Tangier, Ksar el Kebir, Larache, Chefchaouen, Bab Sebta (border with Ceuta), and Oued Laou via modern national motorways.
 The 28 km Tetouan–Fnideq expressway was completed in 2005.

 The coastal area is a major tourist destination during the summer period.
 It stretches from Fnideq, a small city near Ceuta, to the beaches of the small village of El Jebha on the route to Al Hoceima.
 Several marinas and beach resorts are spread between different villages along the coast.
 The M'diq port is the main fishing port serving the city.
 M'diq has another port dedicated to leisure.
 Both have been expanded recently in order to improve tourist offerings and to increase the harbour's capacity.
 Boats up to 50 metres long with a depth of nearly five metres can be moored.

 Cultural tourism has also been developed during recent years.
 Many historical sites and monuments are found within and outside the old city (medina).

 During the 20th century, Tétouan had a few flourishing industries such as paper manufacturing, which was led by the Papelera de Tetuán company.
 The company was later merged with its competitor Cellulose du Maroc, having its operations stopped in Tétouan and its headquarters transferred to Casablanca.